 For the most part, these two companies do a pretty good job when it comes to performance.
 WordPress and GoDaddy are by no means the best in this department but they tend to be fairly reliable.
 Site speed can be affected by the type of hosting you're using, with shared hosting usually resulting in slower speeds.
 This makes GoDaddy a better choice than WordPress as the company also offers VPS and dedicated servers.
-Most of the users also prefer a combination of WordPress hosting on GoDaddy since they want the best of both worlds.
-However, in hosting space, they are different and thus let’s take a closer look at what sort of performance you can expect on average from these two companies.
+But let’s take a closer look at what sort of performance you can expect on average from these two companies.

 While definitely not the fastest hosting provider out there, GoDaddy can hold its own against most of its competitors.
 Sites hosted on GoDaddy take around 517 ms to load on average.
 The situation would have looked quite different a few years ago but GoDaddy has improved a lot in the meantime and is now capable of delivering very respectable page loading speeds.

 Sites hosted on WordPress.com load a bit slower on average but the loading speeds here tend to fluctuate more often than with GoDaddy.
-The average loading speed in 2019 so far sits at around 554ms, which is certainly not bad.
-However, there have been long periods earlier this year when the speed was as low as 300 ms. These types of fluctuations are not uncommon for any provider but even if we were to look strictly at the overall average, WordPress.com is not doing too bad in the speed department even if it is a bit slower than GoDaddy.
+The average loading speed in 2019 so far sits at around 554ms, which is certainly now bad.
+However, there have been long stretches of time earlier this year when the speed was as low as 300 ms. These types of fluctuations are not uncommon for any provider but even if we were to look strictly at the overall average, WordPress.com is not doing too bad in the speed department even if it is a bit slower than GoDaddy.

 Customer support is a key aspect that’s often ignored or forgotten by a lot of people when choosing a hosting provider.
 If you’re lucky, you’ll never need to reach out to customer support to help you with a problem.
 But if you’re not and something goes wrong with your website, you’ll quickly find out why having reliable support agents at your disposal is such an important asset.

 There are a couple of differences between WordPress and GoDaddy when it comes to customer support.
 WordPress offers live chat and email support but doesn’t have a number you can call them at.
-Meanwhile, GoDaddy does offer phone support along with live-chat but you can’t reach out to them via email.
-This is where hosting companies such as SiteGround and Flywheel win the trust of their customers.
-Their excellent customer service makes them a preferred choice.
-However, one shouldn't ignore that these problems don't arise often and GoDaddy along with WordPress do their best to solve it promptly.
+Meanwhile, GoDaddy does offer phone support along with live chat but you can’t reach out to them via email.

 An interesting thing to note about WordPress is that they are a bit selective when it comes to their customer support.
 While it’s understandable that the company doesn’t offer support to those who opt for the free plan, it’s a bit strange that the $3 Blogger tier only includes email support but no live chat.

-Although there’s a clear winner here, there are good reasons to check out both these companies.
-The one you ultimately decide to stick with depends on several different factors.
+Although there’s definitely a clear winner here, there are good reasons to check out both these companies.
+The one you ultimately decide to stick with depends on a number of different factors.
 Are you mainly interested in cheap hosting or are you prepared to pay as much as it takes as long as you get good value in return?
 Are you looking to create your first blog or are you already an experienced webmaster perhaps thinking about switching to a new provider?

-If you are looking for more than the mere essentials and have a bit of money to spend, however, GoDaddy is the best choice here.
+If you’re looking for more than the mere essentials and have a bit of money to spend, however, GoDaddy is the best choice here.
 Not just because it offers more types of hosting to choose from and better performance but also because you can easily use GoDaddy hosting in conjunction with WordPress to get the best of both worlds.
-The final choice is of course up to you but between GoDaddy and WordPress, GoDaddy is a better pick than WordPress in our book.
+The final choice is of course up to you but GoDaddy is definitely a better pick than WordPress in our book.